 Skip to Main Content

-Sump pumps play a crucial role in keeping water out of the basement or the crawl space during the wet season.
-They also come in handy in protecting the below-grade areas from occasional leaks and condensation that threaten to ruin your carpets, valuables, and keepsakes.
-Here, we’re going to look at the different sump systems and what you can expect when using them.
+Sump pumps are crucial in keeping water out of the basement, especially during wet seasons.
+They also come in handy in protecting this below-grade area from occasional leaks and condensation that threaten to ruin your carpets, valuables, and keepsakes.

 1. Submersible Sump Pump